Connect with others who understand.

 Ask Your Doctor About a Healthy Diet When Living With Bipolar 1

-If you’d like to eat healthier with bipolar 1 disorder but you’re not sure where to start, talk to your doctor or a registered dietitian.
+If you’d like to eat healthier with bipolar 1 disorder, talk to your doctor or a registered dietitian.
 They can make recommendations based on your overall health and medications.
-Remember, there’s no such thing as a bipolar diet that will cure your mental health condition.
+Remember, there’s no such thing as a bipolar diet to cure your mental health condition.
 The best way to manage your disorder is to stick to your treatment plan.

 With bipolar 1 disorder, you may be at a higher risk of heart problems.
 Your doctor or dietitian may recommend following the Mediterranean diet or a heart-healthy diet focused on fish, legumes, whole grains, nuts, fruits, and vegetables.
 Many foods that support your overall health and mood can be added to this diet.